 Migraines are neurological in nature and are accompanied by head pain, nausea and vomiting, and sensitivity to light, sound, and strong odors.
-One sufferer described her migraines as starting with a shooting pain in the back of her neck that moved into her head and left her with a horrible headache on one side.
+One sufferer described her migraines as starting with shooting pain in the back of her neck.
+After that, it moved into her head and left her with a horrible headache on one side.
 She also experienced throbbing pain and became extremely sensitive to noise.

 The World Health Organization (WHO) estimates that up to 30% of adults around the world get migraines although more conservative estimates place that figure at 12%.
-WHO also relates that headache disorders are underestimated, underrecognized, and not properly cared for.
+People often underestimate, underrecognize, or do not care for headache disorders, according to WHO.
 This is due to the fact that many choose to ignore their pain, take a pill, and try to continue on with daily life.

 Ignoring migraines can be dangerous.
 Doctors worry patients will self-medicate or even overmedicate.
 Ignoring headaches could also mean ignoring a more serious underlying condition, such as a brain hemorrhage or tumor.
 It is important to note any new pattern of headaches – especially those accompanied by numbness, passing out, or giddiness – and see a doctor immediately.
 Once a serious condition has been ruled out, it may be time to make an appointment to see an upper cervical chiropractor.